GenieTim/genieblog.ch/source/_posts_en/2016/2016-08-19-ein-russischer-witz.en.md

 ---

 <blockquote>What is the highest place in Moscow?
 The Lubjanka cellar, from there you can see as far as Siberia ...</blockquote>

+A joke I was told by a friendly teacher in my time in Moscow.
+I highly recommend checking out the list of [CIA-approved jokes](https://www.cia.gov/library/readingroom/docs/CIA-RDP89G00720R000800040003-6.pdf) to tell in the UDSSR if you liked this one.